+PhEn 602 Pharmaceutical Facility Design

+PhEn 612 Pharmaceutical Reaction Engineering

+PhEn 614 Pharmaceutical Separation Processes

+Practice of Technical Communications

-- Credential can be studied, in whole, either via eLearning or at NJIT in Newark. - Course #1 must be taken first. - Credential relates in its entirety to NJIT M.S. in Information Systems.
+• Credential can be studied, in whole, either via eLearning or at NJIT in Newark.

+- · Course #1 must be taken first.

+- Credential relates to M.S. in Professional and Technical Communication.

+Eng 601 Advanced Professional and Technical Communication

+Eng 605 Document Design and Desktop Publishing

+Two courses from: